shinmorino/qgate/docs/source/sampling_example.rst

       theta = 2 * math.pi * v_in * (1 << idx)
       ops.append(ctrl(ctrlreg).Expii(theta)(target))

 iQFT gate sequence is added to circuit.
-By using qgate.dump(), operators in circuit is dumped to console.
+By using qgate.dump(), operators in this circuit is dumped to console.

 .. code-block:: python
    :lineno-start: 63